calviellolab/calviellolab.github.io/team.md

 Email: stefano.grosso`at`fht dot org
 <br>
 <br>
-*Stefano works on profiling different ribosomal RNP and the mRNAs they translate, because localized mRNA processing matters!*
+*Stefano works on profiling different ribosomal RNPs and the mRNAs they engage with, because different ribosomes can translate different mRNAs!*

 <br>